-Methodology based on practical case
+Methodology for field strength calculations based on practical case

-The methodologies outlined in items A1.1 and A1.2 are based on the practical experience gained by Ukraine in the course of calculation exercises conducted during 2014 with the aim of preparing for the conclusion of a bilateral co-ordination agreement between Ukraine and Poland (UKR-POL) in E-GSM band.
-To protect the BSs of new MFCN/UMTS networks of Poland from the mobile BWA BSs of Ukraine it was agreed a protection criterion of 22 dBμV/m in the 1.25 MHz band at a height of 10 m at the boundary line (the interference power at the MFCN/ UMTS receiver input is of −109 dBm/ 5 MHz).
+The methodologies outlined in items A2.1 and A2.2 are based on the practical experience gained by Ukraine during the calculation exercises conducted in 2014 with the aim of preparing for the conclusion of a bilateral co-ordination agreement between Ukraine and Poland (UKR-POL) in the E-GSM band.
+To protect the BSs of new MFCN/UMTS networks of Poland from the mobile BWA BSs of Ukraine it was agreed to use a protection criterion of 22 dBμV/m in the 1.25 MHz band at a height of 10 m at the borderline (the interference power at the MFCN/ UMTS receiver input is of −109 dBm/ 5 MHz).

 The methodology to determine test points